makerlala/irrigator/README.md

 ```

 where $FILE is the output file name.
 Note the use of ``timeout`` command, otherwise, the pipeline does not end.

+## Licence

+Some of the code is licensed under:

+* Apache License, Version 2.0 - (label_image.py and other scripts in src/jetson/driver)
+* GNU General Public License, version 2 (spi code in src/jetson/driver and src/jetson/isaac)